fin81985/applied-databases-project/README.md

 ------------------------------------------------------------------------

-## 💡 Innovation
+##  Innovation

-See innovation.pdf for additional features.
+Additional functionality was implemented beyond the specification:

+Search Attendee by Name
+* Allows searching using full or partial names
+    * Displays:
+        * Attendee ID
+        * Name
+        * Date of birth

+Benefit: Improves usability by removing the need to know attendee IDs in advance. see `innovation.txt`.
 ------------------------------------------------------------------------

-## 🧪 Testing
+##  Testing

-Includes validation of inputs and database error handling.
+Input validation implemented across all features Handles invalid inputs and database errors gracefully Tested with both valid and edge-case scenarios

 ------------------------------------------------------------------------

-## 🔗 GitHub Repository

-See GitLink.txt for the repository link.